smaurice101/readthedocs/docs/source/gitsetup.rst

 Fine-Grained Tokens
 --------------------

-Use fine grained tokens for stricter access.
-Make sure to give Actions and Content Read/Write access to the selected Repo of your choice.
+Use fine grained tokens for stricter access.  **Make sure to give Actions and Content Read/Write access to ALL Repos.**

 .. figure:: fiegrained.png
    :scale: 60%